Corinne Lepage: Environmental activism

 Lepage has also defended environmental interests outside of her political career, such as in the Paris and Brussels bar associations and by involvement in numerous NGOs.
-She is also the co-founded with Michèle Rivasi of the Observatory for Environmental Vigilance and Alertness.
+She is also the co-founder with Michèle Rivasi of the Observatory for Environmental Vigilance and Alertness.

 With Gilles-Éric Séralini, she co-founded CRIIGEN (Committee for Research and Independent Information on Genetic Engineering), an organization that opposes genetically modified food.

-According to her, politics cannot create on its own, without the mobilisation of NGOs and civil society, the solutions and changes necessary to our economic system.
-As early as 1996 she said in an interview that "The growing involvement of civil society is essential for the environment and sustainable development".
+According to Lepage, politics cannot create on its own, without the mobilisation of NGOs and civil society, the solutions and changes necessary to our economic system.
+In 1996 she said in an interview that "the growing involvement of civil society is essential for the environment and sustainable development".
 Following the Copenhagen Summit in 2009 she asserted that: "Civil society can now only count on itself to ensure its own future."

-Between November 2007 and February 2008, she wrote a report for the French Minister of the Environment, Jean-Louis Borloo, a report on "environmental governance".
-This report, according to the official of the Grenelle Environnement"makes over 80 propositions, including 10 flagship measures, aimed at restoring the confidence of the French in information on the environment" and "proposes notably measures to improve this information, to reinforce rules regarding expertise and clarify liability in case of pollution".
+Between November 2007 and February 2008, Lepage wrote a report for the French Minister of the Environment, Jean-Louis Borlooon "environmental governance".
+This report, according to the official of the Grenelle Environnement "makes over 80 propositions, including 10 flagship measures, aimed at restoring the confidence of the French in information on the environment" and "proposes notably measures to improve this information, to reinforce rules regarding expertise and clarify liability in case of pollution".

 Lepage also teaches at Versailles Saint-Quentin-en-Yvelines University and Institut d'Études Politiques de Parisas a professor of Sustainable Development.

 Political career

-Since her participation in the Alain Juppé government (1995–97), Lepage has sometimes been considered by the media as a right-wing environmentalist, a characterization she does not accept : "They tell me that I am a right-wing environmentalist, no. [...]
+Since her participation in the Alain Juppé government (1995–97), Lepage has sometimes been considered by the media as a right-wing environmentalist, a characterization she does not accept: "they tell me that I am a right-wing environmentalist, no. [...]
 I am not of the right [...] but I fight for what seems to me to be fundamental for us all in the coming years. [...]
 The social question was the great debate of the 20th century, I believe the environmental question will be the great debate of the 21st."

 Lepage associates herself above all with green and environmentalist politics, attempting to combine ideas of both left and right on environmental issues.
 From her participation in Ecology Generation in 1990 up to the creation of her own think tank Terre Démocrate in 2009, she shows a desire to "transcend political differencecs" and overcome traditional left/right opposition, in order to "bring people together, beyond their political colors, on the environment".
 Close at once to Daniel Cohn-Bendit and François Bayrou, she works for the emergence of "a genuine pragmatic effort, based on fair and sustainable development, democratic and humanist".
 She notably wants a rapprochement between centrists and environmentalists.